isTeemo/QRCodeLogo/README.md

-**_QRCodeLogo_** is a Node package developed to allow for the creation of QR codes with embedded logo images.
+**_qrcodeforlogo_** is a Node package developed to allow for the creation of QR codes with embedded logo images.

 ## Installation